 For Jr. I’m using the same pattern on the board only I’ll omit the key words and use 4 objects to represent my key words for each verse.
 I’ll have 4 kids (or maybe teachers) come up and hold the items up high as we sing each phrase:

-I also have my heart sticks that I’ve used all month (see previous post
+I also have my heart sticks that I’ve used all month (find that lesson plan HERE

 If we have time, I want to review the 1st and 2nd verses as well.
 Here are my objects for those verses:

 I don’t know if this will make sense if you didn’t actually see it done at the workshop but it really is a great visual.
-I feel like I know the song so much better with the melody pattern on the board.
+I feel like I know If I Listen With My Heart so much better with the melody pattern on the board.
 Leave a comment if you have questions.